-Each visit takes 3 hours and consists of a range of standard cognitive assessments in areas including attention, language, memory, executive function, and academic achievements.
-Accompanying parents / carers complete a range of questionnaires relating to family history, health, and behaviour.
+Children visited CALM for a 4-hour assessment of their attention, language, memory, executive function, speed of processing, phonological and academic achievements.
+Accompanying parents / carers complete a range of questionnaires relating to family history, physical and mental health, and behaviour.

-A report is provided to the referring agent within 3-4 weeks of the assessment, which summarises the child’s strengths and weaknesses.
-This can be shared with the family and informs ongoing support.
+A report was provided to the referring agent following the assessment, which summarised the child’s strengths and weaknesses.
+This could be shared with the family to inform ongoing support.

-At the time of the clinic visit, children and their families are asked if they would like to take part in the neuroimaging part of the project.
-To date 85% of those attending the clinic have agreed to do so in a separate visit to the CBU MRI facility.
-During this visit the children can familiarise themselves with the scanning experience using our mock scanner, and in a 1-hour session structural, DTI and resting-scans are conducted.
+At the time of the clinic visit, children were asked if they would provide a saliva sample and if they would like to take part in the neuroimaging part of the project in a separate visit to the CBU MRI facility.

 Recruitment for this phase closed in March 2018.
 We have the following data: